Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 Oh, the glory, the beauty, the joy of living in that world of pleasures, how difficult it must be for you if you've had that held up in front of you and told you should be out of coming here.

-And if you're not in here, it's because you're not good enough, you're not beautiful enough, you're too fat, you're disgusted.
+And if you're not in here, it's because you're not good enough, you're not beautiful enough, you're too fat, you're disgusting.

-Sit at home, drink your sugary drink, take this array of products that are about to be advertised every seven minutes when I come to your country for the first time, do letterman or whatever, and I see it's like a seven minute spot, seven minutes.
+Sit at home, drink your sugary drink, take this array of products that are about to be advertised every seven minutes.

-How am I gonna say what I need to say in seven minutes?
+How am I going to say what I need to say in seven minutes?

-I got plenty, and I've said in seven minutes on Letterman before, bang, crash, commercial, and you realise the whole point of Letterman or Kimmel or put your favourite show here is to generate revenue through commerce.
+And you realize the whole point of Letterman or Kimmel or put your favorite show here is to generate revenue through commerce.

 As a wise teacher once told me, if you want to know if a relationship's about money, see what happens when the money gets taken out of the relationship.